Tony Buzan biography and books

 Tony Buzan (1942-2019), a Memory Techniques guru, was a British psychologist and author of several books on the subject of memorizing and effectiveness.
-He is best known for his Mind Mapping technique that helps you improve the way that your structure and memorize information.
-He is also the developer of the famous Speed reading technique, which is a method to improve your reading speed.
+Tony Buzan is best known for his Mind Mapping technique that helps you improve the way that your structure and memorize information.
+He is also the developer of the famous Speed Reading technique, which is a method to improve your reading speed.

 Tony Buzan biography

-As the inventor of Mind Mapping he is the world’s prominent expert on ‘Mental Literacy’.
+As the inventor of Mind Mapping he was the world’s prominent expert on ‘Mental Literacy’.
 On this subject, Tony Buzan has written over 100 bestselling books, translated into 150 languages and read by millions of people worldwide.

-Furthermore, Tony Buzan is an authority on the principles of learning, productivity and efficiency.
+Furthermore, Tony Buzan was an authority on the principles of learning, productivity and efficiency.
 He has provided consulting services to large international organizations such as Microsoft, IBM, Walt Disney, Encyclopaedia Britannica, Barclays International, McLaren Technology, British Telecom, the Royal Mail, Goldman Sachs, Oracle, STABILO, BBC, BP, Liechtenstein Global Trust, etcetera.

-Tony Buzan is also an excellent and recognized speaker in the field of the thinking process, creativity and innovation.
+Tony Buzan was also an excellent and recognized speaker in the field of the thinking process, creativity and innovation.

 - “Learning how to learn is life’s most important skill.”